tgaillard1/infrastructureless_multi-agent/README.md

         If you wish to use the sample data, continue with the next step.

     *   You will find the datasets inside 'data-science/data_science/utils/data/'.
-        Make sure you are still in the working directory (`agents/data-science`).
+        Make sure you are still in the working directory (`infra_multiagent`).
 To load the test and train tables into BigQuery, run the following commands:
         ```bash
-        python3 data_science/utils/create_bq_table.py
+        python3 infra_multiagent/utils/create_bq_table.py
         ```